 Top 5 Jeff Goldblum Film Roles

-One of favourite ever actors, Jeff Goldblum celebrates his 65th birthday this weekend.
+One of favourite ever actors, Jeff Goldblum celebrates his 66th birthday today.
 So to mark the occasion, we thought we’d celebrate the great man in the only way we know how; by pulling together a hashed out Top 5 of his best ever roles.
 We guarantee it won’t be ‘one big pile shit’.

 5) The Big Chill (1983) – Michael Gold